hyperledgerkochi/KOBPIU/Readme.md

 KochiOrgBook public identity utility, an identity network for the city of Kochi.
 All the DIDs will be hosted upon the identity network.
 This network which is going to be the 1st layer of ToIP tecnology stack.
 The first layer is mainly for blockchains and distributed ledgers.
 The identity utility network is similar to that of Sovrin network.

 ## Dependent Projects
-TBD
+Hyperledger Indy
 ## Motivation

 As Individuals and Organizations use variety of credentials and documents for different purpose and we share those documents in internet.
 These credentials and documents serve as a unique identifiers which gives our communication addresses, ID Numbers and other personal informations.
-Sharing these personalized information in the Internet is not safe, attackers can get the information and can use them.
-So we are using a new type of gloablly unique identifiers called DIDs which helps individuals and organizations to generate our own identifiers using systems we trust, and to prove control of those identifiers (authenticate) using cryptographic proofs (for example, digital signatures).
-And at the same time the users have independent existence.
-If we are using the identities digitally it must be long lived and it is very easy for transportation.
-The user's rights are protected while using DIDs.
+Sharing these personalized information in the Internet can cause Security Issues as well as it requires more time and effort.
 ## Status of the project

 Incubation state.

 ## Solution
-Creating a new public utility-precisely what the “Internet for identity” should be-requires a way to store identifiers, keys, pointers and proofs without relying on centralized authorities.
-Using such a mechanism, an individual or organization can build up a sequence of identity transactions which can reliably prove their identity.
-The main aim of KOBPIU is developing a network for these types of identities.
-The KOBPIU Network, a public permissioned ledger for self-sovereign identity.
-These identities operate as public utilities and where the underlying blockchain is foundationally like an “identity internet”.
-In the identity network, DIDs will be hosted.
-Decentralized identifiers are one of the foundational idea for supporting these types of identities.
-Each user create their identities which is independent of central authority.
-These identities form a public identity network in which the holder can use and share their identities.
-Each identities have their own URIs that makes the interaction with specific documents.Each document can express cryptographic material, verification methods, or services.
-The  participants of Identifiers are Issuer, Holder and the Verifier.
-The Issuer can issue the documents and Prover can prove their identity to the verifier without interacting with the issuer.
-These network provides trust, personal control, and ease-of-use of analog IDs.
-This Network cannot be owned or controlled by any single company, organization, or government.
-Instead they must be distributed around the city of Kochi, operated by trusted institutions and industries in the city, forming a decentralised network much like the Internet itself.
-And like the Internet, they must all run the same distributed consensus protocol that has been publicly vetted for security and privacy.
+In the current situation proving your identity requires more time and effort and also there is lot of security issues.
+KOB Public Identity Utility provides a cryptographically verifiable digital identity for the Citizens and Organizations/Associations in the city of Kochi.
+These digital identity can be used to prove one's identity and eligibility whenever required.
+Any associations and digital service provider within the city of Kochi can participate in this network.
+These identities are independent of any central authority, The participants itself can control their identities.
+Hyperledger Indy provides tools and libraries to create this digital identity rooted on blockchains that are interoperable across the  city of Kochi.

 ## Contributors
 [Anjana M P](https://github.com/Anjana-mp/KOBPIU/blob/master/Readme.md)